poppinace/sfc2net/README.md

 | VGG16               | 30.67  | 57.53  | 4.51 |      0.95     |    15.7M      | 71.6 |
 | MixNet-L            | 25.51  | 38.06  | 3.82 |      0.98     |    8.3M       | 78.9 |

+## Permission
+The code and data are only for non-commercial purposes.
+Copyrights reserved to authors.

+The training set of the RPC dataset is made available upon request.
+Contact: Hao Lu (poppinace@foxmail.com)